 - Rochester, New York: Light Iron, $155 per ton (5/15)

 - Mansfield, Ohio: $100 per ton Unprepared Steel, (5/14)

-If you are looking for more insights and industry updates, our blog and news articles are a great resource to start.
-We talk about everything related to scrap metal, the industry laws, tools and equipment, and handy information about recycling you can use and appreciate.
+If you are looking for more insights and industry updates, our blog and news articles are a great resource.
+We talk about everything related to scrap metal, the industry laws, tools, and equipment, and handy information about recycling you can use and appreciate.
 The primary goal is to make sure you are informed about how certain economic and political conditions affect scrap metal prices.
 Check back regularly for updates and insights into recycling scrap metal in South Florida.